orbeon/orbeon-forms-doc/form-builder/http-services.md

 ## Configuration

 The HTTP Service Editor allows you to create simple REST services.
 The idea is that a form can call a service, typically passing XML back and forth.
-The HTTP Service Editor follows closely the semantics of an XForms submission.

 To create a new HTTP service, click the Add icon under "HTTP Services".
 The HTTP Service Editor opens.
 The following screenshot shows an example of filled-out service: